vlandham/captain_z/out/captain_z.md

 But while Captain Z was smiling to herself and thinking of how smart she was, she forgot to watch where she was going.
 She reached the steps to the deck but missed the first one.
 Bam!
 She tripped and the chest came crashing down, with her behind it.

 All of a sudden the snoring stopped.
-Instead, out of the bedrooms came shouts.
+Out of the bedrooms came shouts.

 "Avast!"